andrewyu0/ALERTsim/README.md

-# ALERTsim
+# 🔴 ALERTsim ⚖️🔍🤖

 Agent-driven Legal Eval for Red Teaming: A chat simulation tool focused on assessing legal requirements through agent-based interactive scenarios and adversarial dialogues.
+For Law x LLM NYC Hack 6/25-27

 This project demonstrates a chatbot simulation based on pre-trained language models using Gradio, a library for creating web interfaces in Python.